From BR Bullpen

-Byung-Hyun Kim has had something of a star-crossed career.
+Byung-Hyun Kim had something of a star-crossed career.
 He began with great promise with the Arizona Diamondbacks and anchored their bullpen on their drive to the 2001 World Series title.
-During the series Kim gave up crushing home runs in games four and five in New York.
+But during the series Kim gave up crushing home runs in Games 4 and 5 in New York.

-Kim was on South Korea in the 1995 World Junior Championship, going 1-0 with a 0.00 ERA in 3 games.
+Kim was on the South Korean team in the 1995 World Junior Championship, going 1-0 with a 0.00 ERA in 3 games.
 He struck out 13 in 10 innings.
 South Korea failed to repeat its Gold Medal performance of 1994, though.

 As a teenager, Kim pitched for the South Korean national team in the 1998 Baseball World Cup.
 He took 3 of South Korea's 4 losses, going 0-3 with a save and a 5.64 ERA.
 He walked 11 and allowed 22 hits in 22 1/3 IP, but also struck out 28.
 He tied Jose Contreras for second in the tourney in strikeouts behind Koji Uehara.
 He lost the finale to Contreras, allowing 4 runs in 5 innings.